soultak3r/Soultaker/README.md

 # Soultaker
 This is a discord mutlitool.
-Join discord if you need help.
+Join discord if you need help: https://discord.gg/KAHuvVRA6y